{"In mathematics you don't understand

 We solve X β = y' instead of X β = y, using fundamental properties of X. We can bypass unknown y' since ε, perpendicular to R, is in the null space of the transpose of X. This means that XT ε = 0.
 Substitution gives XT (y - X β) = 0 leading again to β = X+ y and ε = y - X β.

 We can solve for unknown y' using above expressions trivially as y' = X X+ y.
-This may look familiar to you since in statistics, the matrix X X+ is the projection matrix (now you know why) or influence matrix.
+This may look familiar to you since in statistics, the matrix X X+ is the projection matrix (now you understand why) or influence matrix.

 In a few intuitive steps, we have arrived at the same solution as derived from tedious calculus.
 All we did was replace a point off a plane by its nearest projection on it, and apply basic linear algebra.